steinkrauz/memfrag/README.md

                This parameter is mandatory.
     -r         run tester for RUNS times.
 Default is 1000.
     -k         size coefficient for max size of new strings.
 Default value is 2.0

+Mode 'c' means the tester will use an array of char arrays as a storage.
+In mode 's' the storage is a vector of string, both from STL.
+As an implementation for each mode is slightly different, you should not compare absolute timing values from different test modes.

 ### Examples ###